wdi-sg/gitbook-2019/06-ruby-rails/ruby-intro/ruby-js.md

 ```

 ### Symbols
+This is a datatype that doesn't exist in JS.
 Used in the place of a string, almost always as a key in a hash (object)

 javascript:
 ```js